Nonlinear Symmetry-Fragmentation of Nonabelian Anyons In Symmetry-Enriched Topological Phases: A String-Net Model Realization: Representation of EM-Exchange Symmetry Is Nonlinear

 One might then mistake the irreducible representations $\rho^{H_+}$ and $\rho^{H_-}$ as projective representations of $\Z_2$ and further regard them as linear representations because any apparent projective representation of $\mathbb{Z}_2$ is equivalent to a linear representation because $H^2(\mathbb{Z}_2, U(1)) = \{0\}$.
-Nevertheless, as in Appendix \ref{app:proof}, we can show that $\rho^{H_+}$ and $\rho^{H_-}$ can never be made equivalent to linear representations of $\Z_2$.
-Thus, $H$ is indeed fragmented into two nontrivial nonlinear representations of $\Z_2$ characterized by charges $2/3$ and $1/6$.
-Now we have seen the true meaning of these charges, which were first inferred in Table \ref{tab:transformation}. \item If $J=G$, the two basis states $G_r$ and $G_r^2$ both acquire a phase factor $e^{i\frac{2\pi}{3}}$ under the symmetry action.
+But we can show that $\rho^{H_+}$ and $\rho^{H_-}$ can never be made equivalent to linear representations of $\Z_2$ (see Appendix \ref{app:proof}).
+Thus, $H$ is indeed fragmented into two nontrivial nonlinear representations of $\Z_2$ characterized by charges $2/3$ and $1/6$, revealing the true meaning of these charges. \item If $\Tilde{J}=G$, the two basis states $G_r$ and $G_r^2$ both acquire a phase factor $e^{i\frac{2\pi}{3}}$ under the symmetry action.
 So, \eqref{eq:composition} now reads

 Likewise in Appendix \ref{app:proof}, we can show that the composition of symmetry transformations above indeed signifies a nonlinear representation of $\Z_2$.
 One might however misconceive that $G$'s internal space is also fragmented to two copies of the same 1-dimensional nonlinear representation.
 In fact, as the basis states $G_r$ and $G_{r^2}$ are always interchangeable under $G$'s internal gauge, they are not physically distinguishable.
-Therefore, one should regard the 2-dimensional internal space of $G$ as an indecomposable 2-dimensional nonlinear representation space of $\Z_2$ characterized by the phase factor $e^{i\frac{2\pi}{3}}$ or charge $1/3$.
+Therefore, one should regard the 2-dimensional internal space of $G$ as an indecomposable 2-dimensional nonlinear representation space of $\Z_2$ characterized by charge $1/3$. \item For $\Tilde{J} = C\oplus F$, the 4-dimensional representation $\rho^{C\oplus F}$ could be decomposed into two $2$-dimensional representations $\rho^{(C\oplus F)_+}$ and $\rho^{(C\oplus F)_-}$, where